mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 ### `NoiseTagControl` Methods and Properties

-#### `func setFlickerColor(color: UIColor)`
+#### `func show(appearance: NoiseTagControlAppearance, withDefaultColor defaultColor: UIColor)`
-This function is called to show a noise tag on the control.
-The passed color is the current *flicker color*, which is a function of the current bit of the control's noise tag.
-By default `UIView` sets this color as its layer's background color.
+This function is called to show a noise tag on the control, as well as for showing other standard appearances provides by the framework, e.g. for a disabled state.
+In case a control is flickering, the passed color is the current *flicker color*, which is a function of the current bit of the control's noise tag.
+By default `UIView` sets this color as its layer's background color, but classes `NoiseTagControl`s can also choose to show the bits differently.

 #### `func setFeedbackColor(color: UIColor?)`
 This function is called to show *feedback* colors on the control, for example for *highlighting* – indicating that the user should look at the control during calibration –, or for providing visual feedback when there is a button press.
-By default `UIView` calls `setFlickerColor(color:)`, passing this color, or if the color is `nil`, it calls `self.updateUIDependingOnNoiseTagging()`.
+By default `UIView` calls `show(appearance:withDefaultColor)`, passing the `Other` appearance and this color, or if the color is `nil`, it calls `self.updateUIDependingOnNoiseTagging()`.

 #### `func layerToHandleNoiseTagTaps() -> CALayer?`
 In order to allow the user to press buttons using touch, the framework performs a simple kind of hit test.
 A tap is considered to be on a control if it is in the bounds of the layer returned by this function.
 By default `UIView` simply returns its `layer`.